-When a loved one is dying, it is customary for close family members to remain at their bedside, sometimes for days.
+When a person is dying, it is customary for close family members to remain at their bedside, sometimes for days.
 This time together is precious, allowing loved ones to share final moments and work through accepting the loss and what this absence will mean in their lives.

-Sadly, rallying is usually an indicator that death is near.
-I have known many hospice professionals who have seen their patients rally shortly before death.
+Sadly, rallying is usually a sign that death is near.
+I have known many hospice aides, nurses and doctors who have seen their patients rally shortly before dying.
 Some patients want to talk, and some become restless and act as if they need to start preparing for a trip.
-Others will simply become more relaxed, yet tuned in.
-Still, others will show signs of physical stability when, seconds before, they seemed on the edge of letting go.
+Others will simply become more relaxed yet remain tuned in to what is going on around them.
+Still others will show signs of physical stability when, seconds before, they seemed on the verge of letting go.
 A rally can last for a few moments or even days.
-Short or long, these temporary “improvements” can have a profound effect on the loved ones keeping vigil.
+Short or long, these temporary “improvements” can have a profound effect on loved ones keeping vigil.

 End-of-Life Rallies Can Be Conflicting for Families